Development roadmap#

 We plan to add more common rule-based (i.e. non-ML) echosounder data analysis algorithms into Echopype.
 The high priority items are:

-• Full support for broadband processing (in the calibrate subpackage)
+• Expanded support for broadband processing (in the calibrate subpackage)

-• currently calibrate.compute_Sv supports generating band-averaged Sv for broadband data
+• broadband Sv processing is currently supported to compute band-averaged Sv from broadband data

 • Noise removal (in the clean subpackage)